jhudsl/tidyversecourse/manuscript/prediction.md

 Linear regression, in addition to to describing the direction of the relationship, it can also be used to determine the **strength** of that relationship.

 This is because the assumption with linear regression is that the true relationship is being described by the best-fitting line.
-Any points that fall away from the line do so due to random error.
+Any points that fall away from the line do so due to error.
 This means that if all the points fall directly on top of the line, there is no error.
 The further the points fall from the line, the greater the error.
 When points are further from the best-fitting line, the relationship between the two variables is weaker than when the points fall closer to the line.

 ![](images/ghimage/036.png)